alcor/wrench/README.md

 ## Features

 Tabs
+- Copy Link w/ Title
 - Pop Out Tab
 - Pop Out Video (Picture in Picture)
-- Copy Link w/ Title
-- Switch to Prior Tab

 Window
-- Merge Windows
+- Merge All Windows
-- Close Duplicate Tabs
+- Clear Duplicate Tabs
+- Group Tabs by Website
-- Unload Background Tabs
+- Sleep Background Tabs

 ## Additional Shortcuts
 These don't show in the menu, but you can set shortcuts for them.
 - Pin Tab
-- New Tab to the Right
+- Switch to Prior Tab
 - Close Download Bar
+- New Tab After This One